Jaya Prakash Malla

-Jaya Prakash Malla (Newar: 𑐖𑐫𑐥𑑂𑐬𑐎𑐵𑐱 𑐩𑐮𑑂𑐮) was the last king of Kantipur (यें) which corresponds to present-day Kathmandu.
-He ruled from 1736 to 1746 after succeeding his father Jagajjaya Malla, and then from 1750 until his death in 1769.
+Jaya Prakash Malla (𑐖𑐫𑐥𑑂𑐬𑐎𑐵𑐱 𑐩𑐮𑑂𑐮) was a king of the Malla dynasty who served as the last Malla king of the Nepalese state of Kantipur.
+He ruled from 1736 to 1746 after succeeding his father Jagajjaya Malla, and then was under exile from 1746 until his restoration on 30 April 1750 from when he ruled Kantipur until his defeat by the Shahs on 25 September 1768.
+He has made significant contributions to the literature of Newar language as well as to the culture of Kathmandu as he started many of the city's important festival like the Kumari Jatra as well contributed to the architectural development of Kathmandu.

 Early life

 Jayaprakash Malla's elder brother and the heir apparent of Kantipur Rajendra Malla died when he was young.
 Some courtiers and nobles requested the king to declare Jayaprakash's younger brother Rajyaprakash the heir instead of Jayaprakash.
 Jayaprakash's rivalry with the nobles began after the king decided that Jayaprakash would succeed him after his death.